syncfusion-content/xamarin.android-docs/xamarin-android/SfPdfViewer/TextMarkup.md

 {% endhighlight %}
 {% endtabs %}
 N>The CanUndo property is used to identify whether a document loaded in the PDF viewer is edited or not.
 When this property is set to true, means that the document in the PDF viewer is edited.

+##How to get and set the name of the annotations?

+The PDF Viewer allows the users to get and set the name of annotations through the `Name` API.

+The following code sample explains modifying the name of the annotation in the `TextMarkupAdded` event.

+{% tabs %}
+{% highlight c# %}
+private void PdfViewerControl_TextMarkupAdded(object sender, TextMarkupAddedEventArgs args) {
+(sender as TextMarkupAnnotation).Name = "TextMarkupAnnotation1";
+}
+{% endhighlight %}
+{% endtabs %}

+N> For illustration purposes, we have only provided the sample for modifying the name of the annotation in the `TextMarkupAdded` event.
+But this can be done in all other events as well.